 The regulator is marked “F” and “S” and “A” and “R”.
 Overall, the movement is clean and free of any damage.
 I’m not yet at the stage where I can pull apart the movement to determine exactly who it was made by.
 Actually, that bit is probably not true.
 I could certainly pull it apart.
 However, it’s putting it back together again that might be the problem.

 The watch is sitting in its case, on the desk, as I type.
 I can hear it ticking loudly, which is something I really like about these antique pocket watches, they have character.
 My modern Swiss automatic is on my wrist and I have to lift it to my ear to hear the faintest of ticks.
 These old watches have a tactile quality as well, they have weight and there is the daily ritual of winding the watch.
 It’s not a set and forget automatic.

 The watch is on a single rose gold Albert chain weighing in at 16g and 21cm in length.
 The chain was bought separately from a dealer in Hatton Garden.
 My loupe is unfortunately not powerful enough for me to clearly make out the hallmarks on the t-bar.
 I will update this at a later date.

 The watch keeps good time, losing about two minutes a day and lasts just over twenty-four hours on a full wind.
-It’s a beautiful timepiece and it has inspired me to collect other antique watches.
+This Sir John Bennett pocket watch is a beautiful timepiece and it has inspired me to collect other antique watches.
 As per my other watches, this one is on rotation and one of them will get worn whenever I wear a waistcoat.